- Sermon Notes

-Placed behind prison bars, Paul and Silas seem to hit the floor in prayer and praise rather than sleep the night away.
+Falsely accused and placed behind prison bars, Paul and Silas hit the floor in prayer and praise rather than sleep the night away.
 The bars that shut them in became an avenue for Lord to continue to use Paul and Silas to do what they otherwise would not have been able to do.
 Though their conditions had changed, their mission remained, they knew that they were to go to Philippi and preach the Gospel.
 Though things became difficult and hostile, they would not waver or waffle.
 Their condition became another way to move forward in their God given mission.

 I. Remain Fastened to Jesus

 Acts 16:23-24, When they had struck them with many blows, they threw them into prison, commanding the jailer to guard them securely; and he, having received such a command, threw them into the inner prison and fastened their feet in the stocks.

 After being falsely accused, dragged before the chief magistrates, beaten and jailed; Paul and Silas find themselves in prison.

 Paul and Silas came to Philippi to share the gospel of Jesus.
 With great excitement, they began sharing and encouraging those in the land to give their lives to Jesus.

 I am sure they expected a degree of difficulty in their mission; however, they might not have envisioned it going this way.

 After being badly beaten, the jailer given charge over them is ordered to guard them securely and places Paul and Silas into the inner prison, and to fasten their feet in stocks.

 The inner cell of the prison was the harshest, least ventilated, most degrading location.
 The stocks would have been wooden stocks, which were anchored to the floor and were commonly used for torture and detention.

 The stocks were reserved for prisoners with low social status.
 Once in these stocks, the prisoner was immobilized.